geoglows/retrospective-update/README.md

 source retrospective-update/install.sh
 ```
 3. Create a 1000GB volume (read how to do that [here](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ebs-creating-volume.html)).
 Setup the instance to automatically attatch that volume on each startup (instructions under "Automatically mount an attached volume after reboot" [here](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ebs-using-volumes.html)).
 Remember the mount location you choose (we recommend simply using "/mnt").
 Attach the volume.
-4. Add a copy of the retrospective zarr to the volume.
-5. Fill out the .profile file found in the retrospective-update folder
+4. Fill out the .profile file found in the retrospective-update folder
-6. Stop the instance.
+5. Stop the instance.

 ### Add user data
 1. With the instance stopped, do the following: